DominikPhua/cat-tile-game/README.md

 var gameArray = []
 ```

  A keydown event will trigger the first set of random numbers.
-This is achieved through a function called gameStart() which incorporates a function called ranzomier() that radomizes numbers.
+This is achieved through a function called startGame() which incorporates another function called ranzomier() that radomizes numbers.

  ```
  function gameStart () {